JS Kokuryū

-JS Kokuryū (SS-506) is the sixth boat of Sōryū-class submarines.
+JS Kokuryū (SS-506) is the sixth boat of Sōryū-class submarines of the Japan Maritime Self-Defense Force.
 She was commissioned on 9 March 2015.

 Construction and career

 Kokuryū was laid down at Kawasaki Heavy Industries Kobe Shipyard on January 21, 2011, as the 2010 plan 2900-ton submarine No. 8121 based on the medium-term defense capability development plan.
 At the launching ceremony, it was named Kokuryū and launched on 31 October 2013.
-She's commissioned on 9 March 2015 and deployed to Yokosuka.
+She was commissioned on 9 March 2015 and deployed to Yokosuka, which is Kokuryū's homeport.